angieloux/wineday-front-end/README.md

 ## Project management (Trello)

 As this was a solo project, keeping track of my tasks and timelines was exceptionally important.
-Part B Trello screenshots can be seen below:
+Part B Trello screenshots can be seen below.
+I also extensively used git branching to keep track of each stage of the project (separated into features, authentication, testing, staging, etc).
+This process made me able to keep track of my code and progress, and also allowed me to revert/compare with earlier versions if needed when debugging.

 <details>